randy-tarasevich/personal-wiki/README.md

 2. Select an AI model (requires Ollama running)
 3. Chat with the AI about your notes and knowledge
 4. Get intelligent responses and insights

+### Voice Input

+1. Click the microphone icon in the voice input controls
+2. Allow microphone permissions when prompted
+3. Speak clearly and naturally
+4. Use voice commands for punctuation ("period", "comma", "new line")
+5. Click stop when finished speaking

 ## 🔧 Configuration